-WHITEHOUSE STATION, N.J.--(BUSINESS WIRE)-- Merck (NYSE: MRK) today announced that Kenneth C. Frazier, Merck's chief executive officer, is scheduled to present at the 29th Annual J.P.
-Morgan Healthcare Conference in San Francisco today at 7:30 a.m.
-PST (10:30 a.m.
+WHITEHOUSE STATION, N.J.--(BUSINESS WIRE)-- Merck (NYSE: MRK), known as MSD outside the United States and Canada, announced today that Kenneth C. Frazier, Merck's chairman and chief executive officer is scheduled to present at the 30th Annual J.P.
+Morgan Healthcare Conference in San Francisco Jan.
+10, at 3:00 p.m.
+PST (6:00 p.m.
 EST).
 Investors, analysts, members of the media and the general public are invited to listen to a live audio webcast of the presentation at http://www.merck.com/investors/events-and-presentations/home.html.

 This news release includes “forward-looking statements” within the meaning of the safe harbor provisions of the United States Private Securities Litigation Reform Act of 1995.
 Such statements may include, but are not limited to, statements about the benefits of the merger between Merck and Schering-Plough, including future financial and operating results, the combined company’s plans, objectives, expectations and intentions and other statements that are not historical facts.
 Such statements are based upon the current beliefs and expectations of Merck’s management and are subject to significant risks and uncertainties.
 Actual results may differ from those set forth in the forward-looking statements.